deifyed/naVi/README.md

 `navi.openFile()` will open a prompt using the current file as context.
 Use this prompt to get naVi to make changes to the current file.
 For example, add a new function.

+`navi.requestReview()` will request a review using the current selection as context.
+The final report will open in a separate window, and will not alter the selected text.

 ## Installation

 ### Requirements